-- Pre-operational: Two to seven years
+- Pre-operational stage: Lasting from two to seven years

-- Concrete operational: Seven to 11 years
+- Concrete operational: Lasting from seven to 11 years

-- Formal operational: 12 years and above
+- Formal operational: Prevailing from 12 years and later

 What Is Sensorimotor Stage In A Child’s Cognitive Development?